MicrosoftDocs/power-automate-docs/articles/desktop-flows/how-to/convert-text-datetime.md

   - enduser
 ---

-# Convert a text variable to datetime
+# Convert a text value to datetime

 When a desktop flow reads entries from files or extracts values from applications, the returned values usually are texts.